karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-openai-pinecone-and-streamlit.md

 Let's test if the query app works correctly.

-> Remember that the document we used to fill the knowledge base is the Microsoft .NET Microservices book, so all questions we ask must have to be about that spefici topic.
+> Remember that the document we used to fill the knowledge base is the Microsoft .NET Microservices book, so all questions we ask should be about that specific topic.

 - Question 1:

 ![app-result-1](/img/qa-gpt-app-streamlit-result-1.png)

-For every question we can also inspect whichs chunks of text are being retrieved from Pinecone and feed to GPT-4 to build the response.
+For every question we can also inspect which chunks of text are being retrieved from Pinecone and feed to GPT-4 to build the response.

 ![app-result-chunk](/img/qa-gpt-app-streamlit-result-chunks.png)